Sidemen vs YouTube Charity Match: who is Mark Goldbridge, is he one of the managers, net worth?

 Sidemen FC will take on the YouTube Allstars at London Stadium.

 Some of the most famous faces on YouTube will be coming together to raise money for charity.

-It is the first time that the Sidemen have held a charity football match since 2018.
+The 2022 edition was the first time that the Sidemen have held a charity football match since 2018.
 The last game was also held at The Valley.
 Sidemen also put on two other matches in 2016 and 2017.

 But who will be managing the two teams in the charity game?
 Here is all you need to know: